Also Eligible: Horse officially entered in a race, but not permitted to start unless field is reduced by scratch(es).

 Backstretch: The straightaway on the far side of the racetrack.
 Also refers to the stable area.

-Barren: A broodmare who has had at least one foal, but is not pregnant.
+Barren: A broodmare who has been bred at least once, but is not pregnant.

 Blanket Finish: One which finds several horses finishing very close together at the wire.